Community Education and Training

 Orientation

-This program is presented to incoming students and their parents and is designed to increase awareness of crime on campus.
-The program addresses police related issues and how it affects the individual while attending Appalachian.
-This program is presented several times each year.
+This program is presented to incoming students and their parents, and addresses police related issues on campus as well as APD's programs and resources.
+Orientation programming is presented several times each year.

 Personal Safety Seminars

 These seminars are designed to improve safety habits within the student population.
-Topics include Resident hall security, personal safety habits, reporting illegal or suspicious activity, crime on campus, and police services.
+Topics include residence hall security, personal safety habits, reporting illegal or suspicious activity, crime on campus and police services.
 This program allows the student the opportunity to address safety related concerns and to receive an appropriate response.

 R.A. and R.D. training

 At the beginning of each school year, the Appalachian Police Department assists in training Residence Life staff on campus safety, awareness and all police services.
-This includes Alcohol and Drug awareness and sexual assault protocols.
+This includes alcohol and drug awareness information and sexual assault protocols.

 Rape Aggression Defense (RAD)

-The Rape Aggression Defense System is dedicated to teaching women and men defensive concepts and techniques against various types of assault by utilizing easy, effective and proven self-defense/martial arts tactics.
-Our system of realistic defense will provide a woman / male with the knowledge to make an educated decision about resistance.
+The Rape Aggression Defense System is dedicated to teaching women and men defensive concepts and techniques against various types of assault through easy, effective and proven self-defense/martial arts tactics.
+Our system of realistic defense will provide people with the knowledge to make an educated decision about resistance.
 Learn more

 Campus Safety Walk